Helping cells seek and destroy cancer

 Since the FDA’s approval of CAR T-cell therapy in patients with multiple myeloma in 2021, UI patients have been asking for it.
 Christopher Strouse, MD, clinical assistant professor of internal medicine–hematology, oncology, and blood and marrow transplantation, says he is happy to discuss the treatment with patients and whether it is appropriate.

-“Right now we can’t cure multiple myeloma, but CAR T-cell therapy is a new tool we have to target cancer cells—and the more ways that we have to target cancer cells, the better,” he says.
+“Right now we can’t cure multiple myeloma, but CAR T-cell therapy is a new tool we have to target cancer cells — and the more ways that we have to target cancer cells, the better,” he says.
 “We’re at the very beginning of combining the tools we have and figuring out the best order in which to use them.
 I’m very hopeful that Iowa will be part of those advances moving forward.
 And maybe someday we’ll find a cure.”

 University of Iowa Holden Comprehensive Care Center is the first and only institution in Iowa authorized to administer CAR T-cell therapy, an innovative immunotherapy that trains the body’s immune system to recognize and kill cancer cells.

 Ferenzi, a father of five, is grateful for the extra family time CAR T-cell therapy has given him.
-He has been able to witness his youngest daughter win a Big Wheel race, learn to ride a bike, and lose her baby teeth.
+He was able to witness his youngest daughter win a Big Wheel race, learn to ride a bike, and lose her baby teeth.
 He shares Strouse’s optimism about the future of cancer treatment.

 “The more research we do, the more we’re going to learn, the more technologies we’ll have, and the more we’ll be able to do for cancer patients,” Ferenzi says.
 “There’s no doubt in my mind that we’ll soon be able to do this for other cancers.”